Getting a Joint Mortgage when One Has Bad Credit

 A hard search is a full search of your credit file and will be noted on your credit report.
 It will be visible to all parties including any lenders that you approach for credit and yourself.
 It can have a negative impact on your credit score if you were to make multiple applications for credit say over a short period of time.

-Adding a partner with bad credit to a mortgage
+Adding a partner who has bad credit to an existing mortgage

 Generally lenders are happy to consider an application to add a partner to an existing mortgage, this is typically considered a remortgage and also transfer of equity (into the joint names, if this is the case).
 For this reason, the lender will request full information regarding the individuals’ circumstances, for example credit history, employment status, age etc.

-If there is a history of adverse credit it can make things a little more tricky, as it may be your current lender declines to add your partner to the mortgage.
+If there is a history of adverse credit it can make things a little more tricky, as your current lender might decline to add your partner to the mortgage.

 To add someone to a mortgage there are usually additional costs involved, such as solicitors’ fees to conduct the transfer of equity into joint names, register the new partner at land registry and lender administration fees.
 In the case of a remortgage there may also be valuation, arrangement fees, other conveyancing costs and any redemption penalties from the existing lender to consider.

-Getting a Mortgage when my partner has no credit
+Getting a mortgage when your partner has no credit history

 Having no credit at all is at times damaging to an applicants’ credit score, as having never borrowed, lenders have no way of assessing payment conduct to establish whether they are a good borrower or not!